raphaelpra/exos/ds-tps/pentominos/README-pentominos-nb.md

 ### the algorithm and its implementation in Python

-one possible way to solve this problem has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - in 2000, and is known as Knuth's Algorithm X
+one possible way to solve this problem has been the subject of a famous article by Donald Knuth - one of the fathers of Computer Science - and is known as Knuth's Algorithm X - interested students can find more details in the reference section.

 we're not going to go into the details of the algorithm either, but rather focus on the application to solving pentominoes (see next section)